-If you only travel by bus, a MyBus ticket is usually your best option.
+If you only travel by bus, an Opal card or a MyBus ticket is usually your best option.

 Other valid tickets for travel on a bus include MyMulti tickets, some Day passes and Link tickets, special events, concessions for children, student, family, pensioner, senior and other discounted fares including Pensioner Excursion Tickets and the Family Funday Sunday deal.